anuket-project/anuket-specifications/doc/ref_model/chapters/chapter03.md

 <p align ="center"><b>Figure 3-16:</b> Software Defined Storage Stereotype</p>

 Both of these stereotypes can be used to support very broad storage needs from: machine boot (via iSCSI), providing storage to the Cloud Platform Control and Management Plane, Platform Native (viz., Hypervisor Attached and Container Persistence storage, as defined in section "3.6.3 Storage for Tenant Consumption) and Application/VNF managed network storage.
 To provide this requires connectivity within Cloud Infrastructure Underlay and Tenant Overlay Networks.
+Each of the defined stereotype uses physical Block storage for boot (Physical Layer - Block Consumption -> OS File Systems Exposure (1) on diagrams).
+This is primary use case for use of in chassis physical storage, that is not being used for consumption and exposure as network based storage.

 <a name="3.6.3"></a>
 ### 3.6.3 Storage for Tenant Consumption

 Storage is made avaiable for tenant consumption through a number of models.
 A simplified view of this is provided in the following illustrative model.
 <p align="center"> <img src="../figures/rm-ch3.6-storage-model-02.png" alt="Storage Model - Cost vs Performance with Consumption Model" Title="Storage Model" width="50%"/></p>
-<p align ="center"><b>Figure 3-15:</b> Storage Model - Cost vs Performance with Consumption Model Overlay</p>
+<p align ="center"><b>Figure 3-16:</b> Storage Model - Cost vs Performance with Consumption Model Overlay</p>

 Where:
 * (Comparative) Cost - is monetary value / unit of end user storage capacity